dubiacc/website/articles/en/annulments/index.md

 >
 > -- [Proverbs 18:22 DRA](https://www.drbo.org/cgi-bin/s?q=Proverbs+18%3A22&x=0&y=0&b=drb)

-Note that the last part of the verse has been suspiciously dropped from Protestant bibles, make sure to select the correct translation.
+Note that the last part of the verse has been suspiciously absent from Protestant bibles, make sure to select the correct translation.

 In Matthew 19:9, Jesus does never allow for remarriage or divorce, he does however